 Ib = Vr/Rb = (Vin-Vbe)/Rb = (5-0.7)/10000 = 0.00043A = 0.43mA

 ► 3.
 The DC current gain (β) of the transistor (KSC945Y) is 120...240, so I take the minimum value β = 120 and calculate the saturation coefficient of the transistor (S):

 Ib = S*(Ic/β) => S = (β*Ib)/Ic = (120*0.00043)/0.021 = 2.5

-For visual control of the current state of the relay modules (ON/OFF), I soldered parallel to their coils (12V) a LED with a resistor of 1 kilohm and this is not shown in the diagrams.
+For visual control of the current state of the relay module (ON/OFF), I soldered parallel to relay coil (12V) a LED with a resistor of 1 kilohm and this is not shown in the diagrams.

 Since 2005, Payoneer's cross-border payments platform has empowered millions of entrepreneurs across the world to expand beyond their borders and grow successful and sustainable businesses.
 Thousands of leading companies and marketplaces including Airbnb, Amazon, Google, Upwork and others rely on Payoneer's services to send funds to their merchants worldwide.
 Register NOW and get your Payoneer prepaid MasterCard!